Student Responsibilities and Rights

-Students have the right to expect reasonable opportunities for social, athletic, and fine arts growth and development.
-It is the responsibility of students to participate in opportunities for social engagement, to consider participating in athletics where there may be opportunity at the student’s level of ability, to personally practice and encourage in others good sportsmanship, and to participate in or attend events which may stimulate growth in appreciation of the arts.
+Students have the right to expect reasonable opportunities for growth and development in social, athletic, and fine arts settings.
+It is the responsibility of students to participate in opportunities for social engagement, to consider participating in athletics where there may be opportunity at the student’s level of ability, to personally practice and encourage in others good sportsmanship, and to participate in or attend events which may stimulate growth and encourage appreciation of the arts.

 Students wanting to organize campus-wide activities—whether by word of mouth or through social media—must first get permission from Student Activities.
 All student groups must have a faculty/staff sponsor and have approval from the Student Activities Office.
 The Student Activities Office will inform you of where you can meet.

 Students have the right to be treated with dignity, free from harassment in any form.
 Students are responsible to demonstrate Christian kindness and charity in all their relationships.
 It is the responsibility of any student who believes that he has been the subject of legitimate harassment (not frivolous or groundless allegations) to report the incident immediately to a representative of the Student Life Office who will follow the College’s due process in the investigation of the alleged harassment.
 Any student who is responsible for harassment will be subject to disciplinary action.